9. The Bishop Arrives

 “Hardly an army,” William replied.
 “They are my most trusted knights.
 We call the monastery at Red River our home.
 A hundred and fifty of us live there, all warriors for Christ.
 Go ahead, Jack, roll your eyes, but we have slain thousands and at a great cost.”

 “I’m here on a mission,” he half whispered, “about which I can tell you later.
 For now, my knights are tired.
-Would anyone in your neighborhood be opposed to us setting up camp in the field across the street?
+Would you be opposed to us setting up camp in the field across the street?
 We are well provisioned and would not be a drain on your resources.”

 “Sure, go ahead,” I shrugged and grabbed the war hammer from its box.
 It was perfectly balanced… light… but it felt unstoppable.
 I stared at it and said, “I don’t want to have to shoot through your camp if any zombies decide to come.
 So be sure to set up well south of my door.
 This position is the right flank.
 Keep that in mind when you pitch your tents.”